rism-digital/rism.info/community/sigla/help.en.md

 The fields **Name**, **Library siglum**, **City**, and **Country** can be selected and searched in the drop-down menu.
 Please note the following:

-* Name: The official name or alternative names of the institution in the local language (bath.corporateName)
+* Name: The official name or alternative names of the institution in the local language
-* Library siglum: Capitalization is strictly observed (for example, US-WS vs. US-Wc) (rism.librarySiglum)
+* Library siglum: Capitalization is strictly observed (for example, US-WS vs. US-Wc)
 * City: Search using the local name (including diacritics).
-US states can also be searched here by the postal abbreviation (WI, IL, etc.). (rism.place)
+US states can also be searched here by the postal abbreviation (WI, IL, etc.).
-* Country: Search for countries using their names in English, French, German, or Italian (rism.libraryCountry)
+* Country: Search for countries using their names in English, French, German, or Italian

 ## Combined search